 You’ve likely experienced occasional visual “floaters” or flashes and may have wondered what they were and if they’re a cause for concern.
 They look like tiny lines, shapes, shadows, or specks that appear to be drifting in the visual field.
 More often than not, seeing floaters is a normal occurrence and does not indicate a problem with ocular or visual health.
 However, when floaters become more frequent and are accompanied by flashes of light, that can indicate a more serious problem.

 Eye flashes resemble star-like specks or strands of light that either flash or flicker in one’s field of vision.
 They can either be a single burst in one visual zone, or can be several flashes throughout a wider area.
 Flashes can sometimes be missed as they most often appear in the side or peripheral vision.

-Floaters & Flashes Eye Care in San Gabriel and San Fernando Valleys, California
+Floaters & Flashes Eye Care in Fresno, Pismo Beach, and Southern California, California

 If you suddenly, or with increasing frequency, experience flashes or floaters, call Dr. Bock Low Vision and schedule an eye exam with Dr. Andrew Bock right away to rule out any serious eye conditions.

 The vitreous in the eye is a clear gel that fills most of the eyeball and resembles raw egg-white.
 Within the vitreous are small lumps of protein that drift around and move with the motion of your eyes.
 When these tiny lumps of protein cast shadows on the retina — the light-sensitive lining at the back of the eye — the shadows appear as floaters.

 As we age, the vitreous shrinks, creating more strands of protein.
 This is why the appearance of floaters may increase with time.
 Floaters tend to be more prevalent in nearsighted people and diabetics, and occur more frequently following cataract surgery or an eye injury.